 What Do Automotive Designers Do?

-Automotive designers are a type of industrial designer who specialize in working on automotive vehicles, ranging from cars to trucks to buses.
+Automotive designers are a type of industrial designer who specialize in development on automotive vehicles, including cars, trucks, buses, motorcycles or off-road vehicles.
 They often have further specialties, such as designing interiors or exteriors.
 Automotive designers usually work in teams and may be required to sculpt scale models of their designs out of clay and create 3D models with special software.
 Designers must work closely alongside engineering teams to ensure their designs are capable of accommodating the features and components intended for inclusion.
-Striking the balance between functionality, aesthetics, comfort, and cost is a key responsibility of automotive designers, and designs may go through dozens of revisions before receiving final approval.
+Striking a balance between functionality, aesthetics, comfort, and cost is a key responsibility of automotive designers, and designs may go through dozens of revisions before receiving final approval.

 Car Designer Education Requirements